sunnyvalechha/CICD-Jenkins-Udemy/README.md

 * package: Bundles the compiled code into a distributable format like a JAR or WAR.
 * verify: Runs checks on integration test results to meet quality standards.
 * install: Places the project's package in the local Maven repository for use by other local projects.
 * deploy: Copies the final package to a remote repository for wider sharing.

+Repositories in Maven:

+* Local - /home/USER/.m2/repository
+* Remote/Private - Nexus/Jfrog
+* Central/Public - Public from Maven website

 -- Commands:
 * mvn install <packagename>